jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 ML projects.
 Here are a few examples:

   - Implement and compare different [First-Play Urgency](https://lczero.org/play/flags/) strategies
+  - Implement tools to automate and help with hyperparameter tuning
   - Add a resignation mechanism to speed-up self-play
   - Give more weight to recent samples during learning
   - Use rollouts in addition to the network's value head to evaluate positions